alexec/spec/cloudevents/formats/avro-format.md

 [CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
-This specification defines how the elements defined in the CloudEvents specification are to be represented in the [Avro 1.9.0][avro-primitives].
+This specification defines how the CloudEvents are to be represented as [Avro 1.9.0][avro-primitives].

 The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvents attributes for use as Avro message